 The Public Realized VO Couldn’t Get Rid of Timeshare Purchases.

 The VO Group’s trail inevitably caught up to them when they fell under federal investigation.
 Victim testimonies and defendant interviews exposed the company’s deceitful ploy.
 In an FBI conducted interview with Adam Lacerda (co-owner of The VO Group), he admitted, in substance and in part, that The VO Group did not work with any banking or lending institutions.
 Yet, in another interview, Ryan Bird (a co-conspirator) stated that he told customers The VO Group worked directly for banks and had the ability to settle customer’s timeshare mortgage debt.
 Like many other timeshare scams, the lies ran rampant in this scheme, proving the services rendered were fraudulent.

 Victims of The VO Group said their timeshare was never paid off (by any means or by settlement) after paying thousands to The VO Group.
 But continuing payments on the timeshare they wanted to get out of wasn’t the only letdown.
 They later found out they also fell victim to a “bait and switch” scheme where they unknowingly became liable for an additional timeshare.
 All because they trusted a relief company to help them get rid of their timeshare purchases.
 One of the company’s former attorneys even went on record saying he attempted to cover VO Group’s tracks by obstructing justice in a federal criminal case back in 2013.
-It’s no wonder McDowell slipped out the back door.

 You Deserve to Enjoy a Timeshare Experience.